 The pioneer dessert recipes listed here cannot be considered healthy recipes according to the modern standards since they contain a good amount of sugar, but we have to keep in mind that they are much better than commercial ones.
 They do not include preservatives and some of these pioneer desserts can last for a long time, making them ideal for a prepper’s pantry.
 Making these pioneer deserts is a good way or remembering the past while assuring a good legacy for when times will not be generous as they are today.

 Self-sufficiency and Preparedness solutions recommended by our readers:

-The LOST WAYS (Discover the lost ways of living that makes survival possible in any environment)
+The LOST WAYS (Discover the lost ways of living that make survival possible in any environment)

 Blackout USA (EMP extensive prepping guide)

 US Water Revolution (A DIY Project to Generate Clean Water Anywhere)

 Bullet Proof Home (Learn how to Safeguard your Home)